-My pulse raced, my hands sweat, my breathing became shallow.
+My pulse raced, my hands began to sweat, my breathing became shallow.

-I had met a friend for one drink four hours earlier.
-It was a white wine spritzer to give you a timeframe…
+I had met a friend for one drink, a white wine spritzer, four hours earlier to give you a timeframe.

 To make a long story short, I had to take a sobriety test because I had changed lanes without using a turn signal…and it was prime time to catch drunk drivers.